3231P - Student Records Procedure

 Prospective employers may request to review the transcript of a student.
 Each parent or eligible student shall be advised at least annually that such requests shall be honored only upon a signed release of the parent or eligible student.
 Information contained in the cumulative folder and supplementary records of a student shall be released to persons and organizations other than the student, parent, staff and other districts only with the written consent of the parent or eligible student with the following exceptions:

 - Directory information may be released publicly without consent upon the condition that the parent or eligible student be notified annually of the school's intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
 Such information shall not be released for commercial reasons.
-Directory information is defined as the student's name, photograph, address, telephone number, date and place of birth, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, diplomas and awards received and the most recent previous school attended.
+Directory information is defined as the student's name, photograph, address, telephone number, date and place of birth, dates of attendance, guardian email, participation in officially recognized activities and sports, weight and height of members of athletic teams, diplomas and awards received and the most recent previous school attended.
 Directory information may be used for purposes such as school related fund raising, publication of a student directory, parent organization mailing lists, school yearbooks and newspapers, commencement programs and publications of honor rolls and other school information about student in the public media.

 Residential addresses of participants in the state Address Confidentiality Program will not be available for release as directory information.
 Social Security numbers, student identification numbers (with authentication factors such as a secret password or personal identification number) or other personally identifiable information are also not considered directory information.